haskellweekly/haskellweekly/data/newsletter/issue-161.markdown

 -   [Integrating Lua tests with `tasty-lua`](https://discourse.haskell.org/t/integrating-lua-tests-with-tasty-lua/703?u=taylorfausak) by Albert Krewinkel

     > I wrote a little utility, tasty-lua, to integrate Lua tests into tasty Haskell tests.
-It’s not much, but I liked how it turned out.
+It's not much, but I liked how it turned out.

 -   [Introducing Bipartite Graphs in Alga](https://summer.haskell.org/news/2019-05-29-alga-introduction.html) by Vasily Alferov